muditha-silva/data-ingestion-service/README.md

 ### Create the raw_data table

 Visit the RDS dashboard and click on Query Editor.
-From the dropdown menu, choose the database (it should begin with dataingestionservice-auroradatacluster).
+From the dropdown menu, choose the database (it should begin with `dataingestionservice-auroradatacluster`).

 For the Database username, choose Connect with a Secrets Manager ARN.

 To sign in, you will need the ARN from the secret that was created by CDK.
 To get this secret, in a new window open AWS Secrets manager.
-Here, click on the secret that was created by CDK (it should start with AuroraBlogClusterSecret).
+Here, click on the secret that was created by CDK (it should start with `AuroraDataClusterSecret`).
 Copy the Secret ARN to your clipboard and go back to the RDS Query Editor.

 Next, use the Secret ARN as the Secrets Manager ARN and RawDataDB as the name of the database.
 Next, press enter and click on Connect to Database.